tzeyang22/tzeyang22.github.io/_posts/2026-02-08-applied-data-science-project.md

 ## AI Ethics
 Discuss the potential data science ethics issues (privacy, fairness, accuracy, accountability, transparency) in your project.
 <p>My data come from open source from kaggle.
 Any third-party can assess the data inputs and provide assurance that the outputs can be trusted.
 This increase the auditabiliy of my dataset and model.
-Furthermore, all personally identifying information have been removed from the data as indicated in the site https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand </p>
+Furthermore, all personally identifying information have been removed from the data as indicated in the site <a href="https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand" target="_blank">kaggle</a></p>

 ## Source Codes and Datasets